Iceland

 You can find further details of the action in Norway (including You Tube videos) at http://www.thelincolnshireregiment.org/britscheikiddell.shtml

-A British resident in Steinkjer--himself a former Territorial Army soldier (but not with the Lincolns) has arranged with the local communes for plaques to be placed at Krogs farm and in Steinkjer to commemorate the British men who fell there.
-The plaques will be unveiled in 2010.
+A British resident in Steinkjer--himself a former Territorial Army soldier (but younger and not with the Lincolns) arranged with the local communes for plaques to be placed at Krogs farm and in Steinkjer to commemorate the British men who fell there.
+The plaques were unveiled in 2010.

 Training as alpine troops.